 How it all began

+How did this young, innovative luggage brand begin?
 It all started with a question: How can I travel with a suit without it looking like I slept in it?

-Michael Kogelnik and Vinzent Wuttke started their early careers in investment banking, and therefore made frequent business trips. ‘’We always felt a bit frustrated by traditional travel goods and big-name luggage brands,’’ says Michael, VOCIER’s originator and head product designer. ‘’They used the same old material and construction, with only slight variations in style and quality.
+Michael Kogelnik and Vinzent Wuttke started their early careers in investment banking and therefore made frequent business trips. ‘’We always felt a bit frustrated by traditional travel goods and big-name luggage brands,’’ says Michael, VOCIER’s originator, and head product designer. ‘’They used the same old material and construction, with only slight variations in style and quality.
 And not one of them really tackled our problem: a carry-on luggage that eliminated wrinkles.’’

-Armed with a degree in industrial design in addition to finance and economics, Michael decided to resign from his day job to focus on the challenge of designing a piece of carry-on luggage that would not wrinkle a suit. ‘’I wanted to find the solution to the perennial problem of keeping clothes in good shape while travelling.’’
+Armed with a degree in industrial design in addition to finance and economics, Michael decided to resign from his day job to focus on the challenge of designing a piece of carry-on luggage that would not wrinkle a suit. ‘’I wanted to find the solution to the perennial problem of keeping clothes in good shape while traveling.’’
 Once he had developed his first piece, he was able to persuade Vinzent to leave his comfortable job and join his mission of changing the world of business travel.
 To raise initial capital, they successfully appealed to a small group of private investors in Michael’s hometown of Vienna, and this enabled the two former bankers to focus on designing luggage prototypes and improving the now-patented system behind VOCIER.

 What do luggage and F1 racing have in common?